zflohr/ohio-state-university/open-queuing-network/README.md

 [Matplotlib](https://matplotlib.org) to create comparative and quantitative plots of steady-state statistics versus arrival rate.

-This was an assignment for the course CSE 6101 "Computer Communication Networks."
+This was an assignment for the course ECE 6101 "Computer Communication Networks."

 ## Queuing Model
 ![Queuing model](docs/images/queuing_model.png)